 How do I use the collection?

 Students who identify as first-generation and/or low-income may register to brorrow materials from the collection for extended loan periods by filling out the FLI Partnership Libraries Access Form.
 The purpose of this form is to create a confidential channel for requesting access to the FLI library, while ensuring that the collection serves its primary audience of FLI undergraduates.

 Once you fill out the form, it typically takes two business days for your patron account to be updated with enhanced borrowing privileges.
 After your record has been updated, you can check books out from the FLI Partnership libraries as you would any other library book for the entire semester with the ability to renew.

 Can I find the FLI Partnership Libray books in CLIO?

 CLIO is the Columbia University Libraries' unified search system designed to improve information discovery and deliver enhanced services for students and faculty.

 To see whether an item is in the collection, search CLIO.
 You can also browse the titles in the collection by searching by location for "Columbia FLI Partnership Library" or "Barnard FLI Partnership Library."
 Browse both collections by searching just for "FLI Partnership Library."

 How can I check out books?

 You can check out the books from our FLI Partnership collections in the same way you would any other library material, after you have filled out our online, confidential FLI Partnership Libraries Access Form.
-During the Covid-19 pandemic, students can use the Libraries' paging and pick-up service.
-At other times, take books to the Circulation Desk on the third floor of Butler Library or use the self-checkout service.
+Students should take books to the Circulation Desk on the third floor of Butler Library or use the self-checkout service.
 Students may also or instead use the Libraries’ paging and pick-up service for some materials.
 To renew items, log into "My Library Account" in the upper right-hand corner of CLIO or the Libraries' main website.